 How does the storm form?

-The hot and humid air above the ocean moves upwards, creating a low-pressure area near the water surface.
-The area surrounding the low-pressure area, which is characterized by high air pressure, pushes air towards the low point, where it heats up and becomes more humid and begins to move upwards.
+The hot and humid air above the ocean moves upwards, creating a low-pressure area near the water’s surface.
+The high air-pressure area around the low-pressure area pushes air towards the low point, where it heats up and becomes more humid and begins to move upwards.
 In its place, "new" cooler air is sucked into the low-pressure area.
-The hot and humid air that moved upwards cools and forms clouds, and then the whole process repeats itself.
-The storm spins due to momentum conservation and the Coriolis force, and it will dissipate only when one of its essential driving factors ceases to exist: the water cools down, the temperature differences in the air diminish, the humidity decreases and most likely – as the storm hits land.
+The hot and humid air that moved upwards cools and condenses into clouds, and then the whole process repeats itself.
+The storm spins due to momentum conservation and the Coriolis force, and it will dissipate only when one of its essential driving factors ceases to exist: the water cools down, the temperature differences in the air diminish, the humidity decreases, and, most likely – making landfall.

 When the hurricane is formed, its direction and speed depend on two factors.
-The first and most pivotal is its environmental steering, which is movement that occurs due to the flow field in the vicinity of the storm.
-The second is the beta drift, which is a north-west-bound motion due to the Coriolis force and momentum conservation.
-Another type of movement may occur if two storms come close to one another, which will result in them revolving around each other, but that is rare.
-The storm Ophelia, which has recently hit the coasts of Europe, is very rare due to the direction it is moving in.
-The storm has formed pretty far in the east Atlantic Ocean, and was mainly moving north, probably due to changes in the winds and currents.
-These changes are still not completely understood by scientists, and they will surely be the focus of many future climate studies.
+The first and most pivotal is environmental steering, the movement that occurs due to the flow field in the vicinity of the storm.
+The second is the beta drift, a north-west-bound motion (in the Northern Hemisphere) due to the Coriolis force and momentum conservation.
+If two storms come close to one another, another type of movement may occur as a result in their revolving around each other, but this is rare.
+Ophelia, the storm which recently hit the coasts of Europe, is very rare due to the direction of its movement.
+The storm formed at a relatively large distance in the east Atlantic Ocean, and was mainly moving north, probably due to changes in the winds and currents.
+These changes are still not fully understood by scientists, and will undoubtedly be the focus of many future climate studies.